Enable using domain names to access servicesEstimated reading time: 3 minutes

 Docker has a transport-layer load balancer, also known as an L4 load balancer.
 This allows you to access your services independently of the node where they are running.

-In this example, the wordpress service is being served on port 8080.
-Users can access wordpress using the IP address of any node in the cluster and port 8080.
-If wordpress is not running in that node, the request is redirected to a node that is.
+In this example, the WordPress service is being served on port 8000.
+Users can access WordPress using the IP address of any node in the swarm and port 8000.
+If WordPress is not running in that node, the request is redirected to a node that is.

 UCP extends this and provides an HTTP routing mesh for application-layer load balancing.
 This allows you to access services with HTTP and HTTPS endpoints using a domain name instead of an IP.

-In this example, the Wordpress service listens on port 8080 and is attached to
+In this example, the WordPress service listens on port 8000 and is attached to

 ucp-hrm network.
 There’s also a DNS entry mapping